hawkerboy7/de-builder/README.md

 ## Support
-The following programming languages are supported:
+The following languages are supported:
 - .coffee
 - .less
 - .jade